These spiced Pumpkin and Walnut cakes are deliciously autumnal. Top with Spider web icing for a Halloween treat. Gluten and dairy free.

 - Once baked, remove the cakes from the tins to a wire rack to cool completely.

 Optional – Icing instructions for marzipan + fondant Spider Web Cakes (see NOTES for ingredients and links to recipes)

 - When cool (and if wanting to ice a flat top) cut a slither from the top to give a flat surface.

 - Spread the surface of each cake with warmed apricot jam using a pastry brush.

 - Roll out the marzipan into a layer a couple of millimetres thick and cut out pieces the correct size and shape for the cakes using a cookie cutter/template.

 - Place a piece of marzipan on top of the apricot jam of each cake and gently press to stick.

-- If you are making spiders web decorations on the top, carefully drizzle (using a small-nozzled bottle) a spiral shape of chocolate sauce onto the top of the fondant (before it has set completely).
+- If you are making spiders web decorations, carefully drizzle a spiral shape of chocolate sauce (using a small-nozzled bottle) onto the top of the fondant (before it has set completely).